abhaynayar/genesis/extended/README.md

 level, you have to be creative, since you can't just `print("HERE!!!!" + x)`.

 Ultimately I figured that the bug was in the implementation of `if-goto` in the VM translator.
-I had already been suspicious about that before, but as before, I check the implementation, which was simple and I saw other's people code online and it seemed that there was nothing wrong.
+I had already been suspicious about that before, but I checked the implementation.
+It was simple, and I saw other's people code online and it seemed that there was nothing wrong.

 Finally, today, I was going through the VM code and I pin-pointed exactly the place where the program went to shit using one of my "creative" debugging